philchristensen/antioch/README.md

 * **Customizable AJAX-Enabled Client** —
-  The antioch web client provides a standards-compliant interface based on the Nevow Athena AJAX framework, and is supported by all modern browsers.
+  The antioch web client provides a standards-compliant interface based on Django and jQuery, and is supported by all modern browsers.

   Although the default database provided is geared towards text-based games, the flexibility of the client interface and the power of the plugin system